-- Construction of stupas and viharas (dwelling place of monks) became part of the Buddhist tradition.
+- The construction of stupas and viharas (dwelling places of monks) became part of the Buddhist tradition.

-- Even though constructing pillars are very old, Mauryan pillars are different from the pillars in the other parts of the world (like Achaemenian pillars) as they are rock cut pillars thus displaying the carver’s skills.
+- Even though constructing pillars is very old, Mauryan pillars are different from the pillars in other parts of the world (like Achaemenian pillars) as they are rock-cut pillars thus displaying the carver’s skills.

 - Stone pillars were erected all over the Mauryan Empire.

-- The uppermost elements of a pillar or column is known a capital.
+- The uppermost element of a pillar or column is known as capital.

 - The top portion of the pillar was carved with figures like a bull, lion, elephant, etc.